After the classroom the exploration continues out to Fortress Mountain for some field work

 Traveling out in the wilderness can yield a host of results.
 Some trips induce serious perma-grin with epic powder-filled runs, while others stop you dead in your tracks.
 AST Level 1 provides an introduction to the skills you need to know while traveling in the backcountry and starts your education on what you need to be on the lookout for.

-“We need to be very conservative here in the Rockies as terrain and snow are complicated,” explained course conductor Albi Shaw.
-Shaw has been at the helm of the U of C’s Outdoor Adventure Centre for over 15 years and had been a certified mountain guide for almost the same amount of time.
+“We need to be very conservative here in the Rockies as terrain and snow are complicated,” explained course conductor Albi Sole.
+Shaw has been at the helm of the University of Calgary’s Outdoor Adventure Centre for over 15 years and had been a certified mountain guide for almost the same amount of time.
 “Three things make up avalanche risk: the terrain, snow stability, and the people who are making the decisions.”

 If you’re someone who has dropped a line at your favourite resort in the past in search of the POW without thinking of the potential dangers (we’ve all done it at least once), or are someone (like me) who is looking to get into the backcountry, this course is essential.